 Day 10: Wineries

 Both Margot and I were told to try to get to the Yarra Valley for some wine country.
 We decided to have our wine day in Germana instead!
 We started by driving up to Arthur's seat, and then grabbed wine at Green Olive and lunch at Montalto.
 There are so many vieryards in the area that I could've stayed all day!
 We were also recommended to look into Dandenong Ranges but again, time was a factor.
 We ended our day with a drive back and dinner which consisted of "chicken parma" (a giant slab of chicken parmesan) in St. Kilda on Acland Street.
 I got a glimpse of Luna Park which has varying locations all throughout Australia!
+To visit the Mornington Peninsula check out this tour business!

 Day 11-12: Camping & The Great Ocean Road